What is a carotid endarterectomy?

 iodine, latex, tape, contrast dye, or anesthesia.

-that affect blood clotting.
-You may be told to stop some of these medicines before
+or other medicines that affect blood clotting.
+You may be told to stop some of these

 how long it takes your blood to clot.

-- If you smoke, stop smoking as soon as possible before the procedure.
-This may improve
+If you smoke, stop smoking as soon as possible before the procedure.
+This may help

-- Based on your condition, your healthcare provider may ask for other preparation.
+Based on your condition, your healthcare provider may give you other directions for

 Carotid endarterectomy requires a stay in hospital.
 Procedures may vary based on your